grantmcdermott/ritest/README.md

 Next, we’ll replicate an example in David McKenzie’s nice [blog post](https://blogs.worldbank.org/impactevaluations/finally-way-do-easy-randomization-inference-stata) about the Stata `ritest` routine.
-The dataset in question derives from a randomized control trial about supply chains in Columbia.
+The dataset in question derives from a randomized control trial about supply chains in Colombia.
 You can download the data from David’s website [here](https://drive.google.com/open?id=0B9C9RwWKZrUNazdyVXFkSTlTNGc) (also includes code and data for some other examples.)